williamdemeo/math2001-spring2019/Lean/README.md

 It should be straightforward to download and install both Lean and VS Code on Linux, but if you have any trouble, please let me know so I can help you.

+### Mac Users

+If you are using a Mac, I suspect it will be easy to install Lean and VS Code, but unfortunately, as yet, I have no information about this.
+Please let me know if you try it and run into any problems so I can help you.

 ### Windows Users

 Here is a summary of the steps that I *think* will work on Windows (but I cannot test this since I don't have a Windows machine, so please let me know if these steps don't work for you so I can help you).